TMZulu/ZHC/README.md

 ## Contributing

 You can always help out with ongoing development by looking for potential bugs and reporting them [`here`](https://github.com/TMZulu/ZHC/issues), or by contributing new features.
 New pull requests containing bug fixes and new features are always welcome.
 There is a list of tasks and bugs on the issue tracker on GitHub.
 Please comment on issues you want to contribute with, that way work isn't duplicated.
-If you contribute code, feel free to add yourself to the [`AUTHORS.txt`](https://github.com/zen-mod/ZEN/blob/master/AUTHORS.txt)
+If you contribute code, feel free to add yourself to the [`AUTHORS.txt`](https://github.com/TMZulu/ZHC/blob/master/AUTHORS.txt)

 ## Usage

 **ZHC** is currently a standalone mod that requires ['CBA'](https://github.com/CBATeam/CBA_A3/releases) for functionality.
 All settings can be found in addons options and mod keybinds created by CBA.
 Additional information can be found on the wiki(WIP).

+## License

+Zeus Enhanced is licensed under the GNU General Public License ([GPLv3](https://github.com/TMZulu/ZHC/blob/master/LICENSE)).